-The pentatonic scale is one of the most widely recognised and used scales probably of all time.
-You’ll commonly hear it used in all sorts of music genres in anything from classical, pop, jazz and even heavy metal.
+The pentatonic scale is one of the most widely recognized and used scales probably of all time.
+You’ll commonly hear it used in all sorts of music genres, in anything from classical, pop, jazz, and even heavy metal.

-The name pentatonic comes from the greek work ‘pente’ which means five and is where we get words like pentagon, a five sided shape and pentameter, a form of poetry that uses five strong beats.
+The name pentatonic comes from the Greek word ‘pente‘, which means five, and is where we get words like pentagon (a five-sided shape) and pentameter (a form of poetry that uses five strong beats).

-It’s one of the easiest scales to play and often will sound good with notes played in any order as there are no semitone (half step) intervals in it which can cause dissonance.
+It’s one of the easiest scales to play and often will sound good with notes played in any order, as there are no half step (semitone) intervals in it which can cause dissonance.

-History of the pentatonic scale
+History of the Pentatonic Scale

-Archaeologists have dug up ancient flutes carved out of bird bones with many of them tuned to the pentatonic scale.
+Archaeologists have dug up ancient flutes carved out of bird bones, with many of them tuned to the pentatonic scale.

-Types of pentatonic scale
+Types of Pentatonic Scale

 There are a number of different types of pentatonic scales but the two most common ones are:

 - The major pentatonic scale